Paul Simon: 1960s: Simon & Garfunkel

 Radio stations on the American East Coast began receiving requests for the Wednesday Morning, 3 A.M. track "The Sound of Silence".
 Simon & Garfunkel's producer, Tom Wilson, overdubbed the track with electric guitar, bass guitar, and drums, and it was released as a single, eventually reaching number 1 on the U.S. pop charts.
 Wilson did not inform the duo of his plan, and Simon was "horrified" when he first heard it.
 The single's success drew Simon back to the U.S. to reunite with Garfunkel, and they recorded the albums Sounds of Silence (1966), Parsley, Sage, Rosemary and Thyme (1966) and Bookends (1968).

 Simon & Garfunkel also contributed to the soundtrack of Mike Nichols's film The Graduate (1967).
 While writing "Mrs. Robinson", Simon toyed with the title "Mrs. Roosevelt".
 When Garfunkel reported this indecision over the song's name to the director, Nichols replied, "Don't be ridiculous!
 We're making a movie here!
 It's Mrs. Robinson!"

 Simon and Garfunkel's relationship became strained and they split in 1970.
 At the urging of his wife, Peggy Harper, Simon called Davis to confirm the duo's breakup.
 For the next several years, they spoke only two or three times a year.
 Their last album, Bridge over Troubled Water (1970), was the bestselling album to date.
+The title track was inspired by a line from the Swan Silvertones version of "Mary Don't You Weep".

 The title track reached number one, and "Cecilia" and "The Boxer" made the top ten.